gitbrent/SpRestLib/README.md

 # SpRestLib

 ## JavaScript Library for SharePoint Web Services / REST Library
 Simplify SharePoint REST/Web Service interaction to a few lines of code.
 Easily read items, perform CRUD operations, execute REST calls, gather user/group information and populate form elements.
-Enables rapid development apps for SharePoint/SharePoint Add-ins using the SharePoint App Model.
+Enables rapid development of apps for SharePoint (SharePoint Add-ins) using the SharePoint App Model.

 ### Features:
 * Simple - Most REST/Web Service interaction can be done in a couple of lines of code